laravel/docs/migrations.md

 <a name="column-modifiers"></a>
 ### Column Modifiers

-In addition to the column types listed above, there are several column "modifiers" you may use while adding a column to a database table.
+In addition to the column types listed above, there are several column "modifiers" you may use when adding a column to a database table.
 For example, to make the column "nullable", you may use the `nullable` method:

     Schema::table('users', function (Blueprint $table) {
         $table->string('email')->nullable();
     });

-The following list contains all available column modifiers.
-This list does not include the [index modifiers](#creating-indexes):
+The following table contains all of the available column modifiers.
+This list does not include [index modifiers](#creating-indexes):

 Modifier  |  Description
 --------  |  -----------